alejandropch/fullstack-challenge/README.md

 # FullStack Challenge

 ## How to run the thing?

+Duplicate the .env.local file and rename it to `.env`

+`cd ./backend && \
+cp .env.local .env`

+In your new `.env` file, insert your credentials in the following variables:
+`POSTGRES_USER=
+POSTGRES_PASSWORD=`

-In the root project let's run:
+Now in the root project, let's run:
 `docker-compose up --build`

 Then access the api container by:
 `docker exec -it <container-id> bash`